isographlabs/isograph/docs-website/docs/quickstart.md

 For now, you must install the `@main` versions of the packages.
 :::

 Installing the compiler also adds the command `yarn iso` and `yarn iso --watch`.
 But before this command works, you'll need to set up some folders, download your schema and create an `isograph.config.json` file.
+So, be patient!

 ## Install the babel plugin and add a recommended alias